Software Mitigation of RISC-V Spectre Attacks: RISC-V Spectre Mitigations

 A call does not have as an operand a register, but a relocated symbol whose address is either known, either will be computed at link time.
 Either way, there is no reason not to use the symbol in a different instruction.
 So, similar to moving the value of the register used for indirect jumps in \verb|ra|, we can use the symbol for a load in \verb|ra|.

-As a result, we propose a mitigation where, as we can see in Figure \ref{code:Retpoline-RSB}, we maintain the idea of catching the speculation in an infinite loop (lines 2 - 3) and make a call to the \verb|set_up_target| function (line 1).
+As a result, we propose a mitigation where, as per Listing \ref{code:Retpoline-RSB}, we maintain the idea of catching the speculation in an infinite loop (lines 2 - 3) and make a call to the \verb|set_up_target| function (line 1).
 In this function with no prologue and no epilogue, we load the address of the symbol in the \verb|ra| register(line 5) and return basically at the beginning of the function that we need to call (line 6).

-\section{Experiments}
+\section{Experiments \footnotemark}